The-School-of-AI/emlo4-session-02-mHemaAP/README.md

 # PyTorch Docker Assignment

 Welcome to the PyTorch Docker Assignment.
-This assignment is designed to help you understand and work with Docker and PyTorch.
+This assignment is designed to help understand and work with Docker and PyTorch.

 ## Assignment Overview

-In this assignment, you will:
+This project trains a neural network on the MNIST dataset using PyTorch.
+The project is containerized with Docker, making it easy to reproduce the environment.
+In this assignment contains:

 1. Create a Dockerfile for a PyTorch (CPU version) environment.
 2. Keep the size of your Docker image under 1GB (uncompressed).